See the course info page for answers to all of the basic questions about the event (who, what, where, when, how, why, etc.).

 Best advice: register online before it closes!

-Question: When will I get my registration materials?
+Questions: When will I get my registration materials?
 Is there a packet pickup?
+Do I need to sign a physical waiver?

 Question: How can I verify whether or not I signed up already this year?